La reine et le cardinal: Synopsis

-At the death of Richelieu, Cardinal Mazarin the king Louis XIII appoints him as First Minister and godfather to the child dauphin.
-The queen, Anne d'Autriche, seeing in Mazarin a continuation of the policies of Richelieu to whom she was opposed eventually allows herself to be won over by his diplomacy and charm.
-Becoming regent on the death of the king, she makes him her First Minister and advisor to the regent.
+Upon the death of Cardinal Richelieu, King Louis XIII appoints Cardinal Mazarin as First Minister and godfather to the child dauphin.
+The queen, Anne d'Autriche, seeing in Mazarin a continuation of the policies of Richelieu to whom she was opposed, eventually allowed herself to be won over by his diplomacy and charm.
+Becoming regent on the death of the king, she made him her First Minister and advisor to the regent.
 Their collusion extends beyond politics to a secret liaison.

 The tax burden created by Mazarin makes him unpopular and quickly confronted by the Fronde, forcing him to take refuge with the royal family at Saint-Germain-en-Laye.
 He is opposed by the Prince de Condé who, risking royal wrath, takes the side of the Fronde against the cardinal.